Arthur-Fedotiev/fintess-tracker-api/fitness-tracker-api_specs.md

   - Must have the role "admin"
   - Delete all translations for exercise

+### Exercises quick search (Post MVP - to be done)

+- Algolia integration
+- Endpoint for exercises quick search by name

 ### ExercisesTranslations (MVP - released)

+- Implemented by Integration with Google Translate API
 - Possibility to select one of languages: ["en","ukr","bg","ru"]
 - Two possibilities to select language:
   - custom query: `?language=ukr,bg`